Asian and Middle Eastern Studies

 Undergraduates reading Asian and Middle Eastern Studies attend more classes than students reading some subjects due to the intensive language teaching element of the course.
 Most teaching takes place in the Faculty building and is complemented by weekly language supervisions, and approximately bi-termly supervisions for essay-based courses in which students review their own work in small groups with their instructors.

 Magdalene warmly welcomes applicants in both East Asian and Middle Eastern studies.
-There are usually between 5 and 8 AMES undergraduates at the college as well as a small group of graduates.
-Magdalene has a internal fellow in AMES who meets with students on a regular basis and a growing AMES library collection to enhance our students learning experience.
+There are usually between 5 and 8 AMES undergraduates at the college as well as a small group of postgraduates.
+Magdalene has an internal Fellow in AMES who meets with students on a regular basis and a growing AMES library collection to enhance our students learning experience.
 As a college supportive of small subjects, Magdalene encourages students to make connections outside their immediate subject.
 AMES has very close links with MML and we organise many college events that bring together students from both faculties.

 Understanding the peoples and cultures who live around us is vital in today’s global world.
 We are looking for applicants who have a tremendous curiosity about Asia or the Middle East.
 It does not matter whether you are intrigued by the challenge of learning languages that are structured in a very different way to European languages, you love Japanese Manga, you admire the dexterity and beauty of Chinese or Arabic calligraphy, you spend your spare time reading Persian poetry or Israeli novels, or you want to know more about world religions, the key is that you have a genuine, deep commitment to the subject.
 Our course is very rewarding but it is also intense so we are looking for people who really want to learn about the languages and cultures they are studying.